NovusEdge/c-learning-journey/day_001/README.md

 ### Programming Languages

-As the book puts it: _A programming language is composed of a set of instructions in a language understandable to the programmer and recognisable by a computer._
+As the book puts it: _A programming language is composed of a set of instructions in a language understandable to the programmer and recognizable by a computer._

 This is quite incomplete as is, but it serves the basic purpose of telling a person new to programming what _programming languages_[^3] are.
 A more complete description is: